jeevarg/fishingspots/DesignDocuments/applicationFlow.md

 ### Delete Spot

 - Option only available to logged in users.
 - User can only delete his/her spot(s).
-User selects their spot and click on delete button.
+- User selects their spot and clicks on delete button.
 - Details are sent to Delete Spot  servlet
 - Servlet creates spot  object with the delete information.
 - Servlet sends object to dao